-Young Professionals casual virtual Happy Hour with option for a virtual game:
+Young Professionals casual virtual Happy Hour including a virtual game:

 June 24; 7:00pm- Take a break!
 Socialize virtually for 30 min. with other early-career PBK's in two successive, peer-moderated breakout rooms, to meet, converse, and share, followed by 30 min. for virtual Kahoot summer trivia.
 No charge event.
 Click here to register.

 Mini TED-like talks - What I Care About: "Stars & Particles, Quantum Computing, and the Theater"

 June 17; 7:00 pm - An exciting hour-long virtual event, for 3 PBK members to briefly and concisely share their work or projects/activities that they care greatly about, and take Q&A. This session will have moderator/speaker Shea Sandifer ("Quantum Computing"), with speakers John Faulhaber ("Star Formation and Virtual Particles") and Anastasia (Tasha) Hutnick ("Theatrical Superstitions").
 Enjoy these engaging and stimulating discussions on timely and interesting topics from PBK colleagues.
 No charge event.
 Register here.